 When selecting Oxford Sandy and Black pigs to register for breeding it is vital that the underlines are correct -, particularly with boars.
 Selection should go by underline (14 evenly spaced teats for boars with six of these in front of the sheath).
 Gilts can have 12 evenly spaced teats but we should be aiming for 14.
 The shape and overall conformation are also very important followed lastly by markings.
 It is no good picking a pig to register because it is pretty – they must be correct.
-Our breed reps – David Norman and Jane Mathews are always happy to help and advice if you are unsure.
+Our breed reps – David Aldous and Jane Mathews are always happy to help and advice if you are unsure.

 Here is the breed conformation from the BPA site:

 The colour of the OSB is a personal preference, some like the dark rust colour others like the lighter colour but the colour should be even throughout what is important is the confirmation of the pig.
 Black patches NOT spots (or splotches we use on this group), the underline (teats) are VERY important.
 The teats must be so when the gilt/sow lies down the teats are at five to one (clock face) meaning that when she lies down the teats on the bottom are also pointing outwards, therefore, enabling piglets to suckle easily from the bottom as well as the top.
 OSB should also have white socks (although having a black leg has been seen to be acceptable) and their legs must be straight and not knocked knee.
 The ears are to be lop or semi loped NOT pricked, their backs are not to be straight nor have a dip but have a nice curve to the back end.
 A white blaze (white stripe between the eyes) and white tip to the tail is a bonus and will get you extra points at shows.
 The face is not to be too long in the nose nor should the face be too dished (squashed looking).